orbitalquark/textadept/doc/04_WorkingWithFiles.md

 By default, Textadept saves its state on exit so it can be restored the next time the editor starts up.
-You can disable this by passing the `-n` or `--no-session` switch to Textadept on startup.
+You can disable this by passing the `-n` or `--nosession` switch to Textadept on startup.
 Sessions can be manually saved and opened via the "File -> Save Session..." and "File -> Load Session..." menus.
 Session files store information such as open buffers, current split views, caret and scroll positions in each buffer, Textadept's window size, and recently opened files.
 Tampering with session files may have unintended consequences.

 ### Snapopen